hyperledger/anoncreds-spec/spec/data_flow_presentation_create_presentation.md

 #### Generate Presentation

-In step 3, 4, and 5, the Holder collects the required information and creates the verifiable presentation according to the presentation request received from the Verifier.
+In step 3, 4, and 5 of the [AnonCreds Presentation Data Flow](./data_flow_presentation_overview.md#anoncreds-presentation-data-flow),
+the Holder collects the required information and creates the verifiable presentation according to the [presentation request](./data_flow_presentation_create_request.md#create-presentation-request) received from the Verifier.

 Either a corresponding credential with optionally revealed attributes or a self-attested attribute must be provided for each requested attribute.